Important

 A final note about guilt and shame

-We understand why people feel that way.
+We understand why people might feel that way.
 But we want to give you a different way to think about it.

 So here’s what we want you to know.